Prerequisite Course Information

 The third phase of the selection process is the non-academic evaluation and interview.
 Each applicant selected for the Phase Three Evaluation will be interviewed during a single meeting with members of the College faculty.
 Each interview team member scores the applicant independently.
-An interviewed applicant may earn a maximum of 100points phase three that is normalized to 100%.
-Criteria interviewers may evaluate include but are not limited too.
+An interviewed applicant may earn a maximum of 100 points phase three that is normalized to 100%.
+Criteria interviewers may evaluate include but are not limited to:

 - Experience with Animals